The True Story Of “Adrift” And Tami Oldham Ashcraft’s Survival At Sea

 Though her experience was harrowing, and without a doubt a traumatic one, Tami Oldham Ashcraft eventually found solace by writing her story down.

-Though she couldn’t even read for six years afterward due to her head injury, she managed to put her entire story down on paper for her book Red Sky in Mourning: A True Story of Love, Loss, and Survival at Sea.
-It was later translated into eight languages, published in fifteen countries and has now been made into a movie, appropriately titled Adrift.
+She couldn’t even read for six years afterward due to her head injury, but in the end she managed to put her entire story down on paper for her book Red Sky in Mourning: A True Story of Love, Loss, and Survival at Sea.
+It was later translated into eight languages, published in fifteen countries, and made into a movie appropriately titled Adrift.

 “Definitely the hardest part was dealing with Richard being gone,” Ashcraft told the Chicago Tribune in her first interview about her experience after her book was published.
 “There were times I didn’t even want to live anymore because I didn’t know how I was going to go on.
 I was never going to fall in love again.”